SedoTech/check-k8s/README.md

 - `dep ensure`                             install the project's dependencies
 - `dep ensure -update`                     update the locked versions of all dependencies

-This will create `vendor` derectory and put them all there
+This will create `vendor` directory and put them all there

 ## Compile executable

 - Build final binary
-  `scripts/build.sh 1.8.4` will create ./check-k8s executable binary with version 1.8.4
+  `scripts/build.sh 1.8.4` will create `build/check-k8s` executable binary with version 1.8.4

 - Run some checks
   `./check-k8s statefulset --kube-context integration --namespace integration-infrastructure availableReplicas trading-queue`